From Wikipedia - Reading time: 11 min

 In the 2020 local elections, the party gained 17 deputies (0.03% of all available mandates).[22]

 The flag of the Congress of Ukrainian Nationalists is a rectangular two-color flag with two horizontal halves.
 The upper half is red and the bottom half is black.
 It is inspired by the flag of the Ukrainian Insurgent Army.
 The official emblem is based on that of the former Organization of Ukrainian Nationalists.
 The red background circle is in-framed by the black (outside) and gold (inside) line with a cross which is placed in the middle and appears to be as a sword.
-The sword, being aimed blade down, has a dual meaning: the organization in its activities is guided by the principles of Christian morality and the Congress of Ukrainian Nationalists is prepared at all costs to protect the Ukrainian Nation, no matter what.
+The sword, being aimed blade down, has a dual meaning: the organization in its activities guidance by Christian morality, and the preparedness to protect the Ukrainian nation.

 |